rmey/taxi-simulator-hands-on/README.md

-# Bluemix Hands-on Lab for IoT: Creating a Taxi-Simulator and Analyze data ts
+# Bluemix Hands-on Lab for IoT: Creating a Taxi-Simulator and Analyze data

 ## Steps of the Labs <a name="part0-0"></a>